ManuelArto/CrazyPlayer/README.md

 ## Introduction

-The primary goal of this project is to develop a software player capable of playing optimally in all possible instances of the **(M,N,K)-game**.
+The primary goal of this project is to develop a software player capable of playing optimally in all possible instances of the **M,N,K-game**.

 The problem is equivalent to solving a complex **Game tree**, and as the game grid increases, the resource load for genarating the game tree grows exponentially.